usgs/earthquake-detection-formats/README.md

 * [Correlation](format-docs/Correlation.md) Format - A format to contain a
 seismic event detection made using a cross correlation algorithm.
-* [Detection](format-docs/Detection.md) Format - A format to contain a seismic event origin made using an event detection algorithm.
+* [Detection](format-docs/Detection.md) Format - A format to contain a seismic event detection generated using an event detection or association algorithm.
 * [Retract](format-docs/Retract.md) Format - A format to contain a seismic event retraction made using an event detection algorithm.